bmarsh9/agent7/README.md

 ### What is it?
 Agent7 is a security monitoring agent for Windows endpoints (Windows 7,8,10, Server 08,12,16 +).
 At a high level, the agent runs as a local service on the endpoint and sends data to the server for more analysis.
 It also has a remote interactive/shell module and a Active Directory module.
 The server component consists of 5 docker containers, 3 custom containers and postgresql/rabbitmq.
+The [API](#api-examples) is also a great way to gain insights into your fleet.

 ![Alt text](photos/a7_dash.PNG?raw=true "Dashboard")